ParthKapadia2207/Employee-Tracker/README.md

   ## Installation

-  Run 'npm i' in the terminal, all packages are already preinstalled.
+  Run 'npm i' in the terminal, all packages are already pre-installed.

   ## Usage